looeee/blackthread.io/content/tutorials/4-textures.md

 Take note that we've also set the material's colour back to white ( we could also remove the colour line completely since white is the default ).

-This is because the material's colour gets combined with the material's texture, so if we left it as purple, the wooden side of the box would have a purple tint - and I do like purple, but not _that_ much.
+This is because the material's colour gets combined (multiplied, technically) with the material's texture, so if we left it as purple, the wooden side of the box would have a purple tint - and I do like purple, but not _that_ much.

-The `material.map` slot is the material's 'colour map' ( AKA 'diffuse map' or even 'diffuse colour map').
-If you look through the documentation you see that there are other map slots, such as the `normalMap`, `bumpMap` and `envMap` (environment map), which control other features of the material's appearance.
-Also, note that we are looking at the documentation for `MeshStandardMaterial` - most materials have a colour `.map` slot, but they may not have all the other maps.

 Here's our wooden cube, happily spinning away.
-It looks very flat and shiny at the moment, and there are plenty of settings on the material that we can use to adjust that, which we will get to very soon.
+It looks very flat and shiny at the moment, and there are plenty of settings on the material that we can use to adjust that, but again, its a pretty good result for such as small amount of time.

 <p data-height="400" data-theme-id="0" data-slug-hash="YYGEJV" data-default-tab="result" class='codepen'></p>
 <script async="async" src="//codepen.io/assets/embed/ei.js"></script>